maubanel/UE5-Blueprints/interface-ii/README.md

 ##### `Step 3.`\|`ITB`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now the first things we need to do is open the parent **BP_LightbulbMultiInterface** and change
+Now the first things we need to do is open the parent **BP_LightbulbMultiInterface** and change the variable **Dynamic Material** to no longer be **Private** by setting it to `false`.
+We want to access this in the child blueprint we just made and can't if it is a private variable.
+To acccess a parent variable it must be public.

 ![delete pitch and roll nodes](images/nonPrivate.png)